 I'm a big fan of Facebook in general, and Facebook groups are a great way to interact with others about specific topics.
 I am more of an observer than a participant in most genetic genealogy groups, but I have learned quite a bit without even asking any questions.

 The most considerate way to use any group is to first search for your question to see if it has already been asked (and asked... and asked... and asked again).
-All groups have a search field; on desktop this is now in the left column of the group page; on mobile it is in the top menu below the header.

 If you find that the specific answers you are looking for have not already been provided, go ahead and post your questions.
 You might mention in your post that you searched the group but didn't see that specific answer listed.
 If the topic has been discussed previously, a member might be able to suggest different search terms to help you find the previous discussion.